 I have to admit that I was actually unaware that walking with rhinos was a possibility – but the overland company I traveled from Cape Town to Victoria Falls with came up trumps with this experience.

 We woke just after dawn to head out for our trek before the mid-day African sun would be much less pleasant to walk in.
 Our guide grew up in the Bulawayo area and has dedicated his life to the protection of his beloved rhinos.
 Our guide showcased an extensive knowledge of the animals, flora, and fauna of Zimbabwe.

 This rhino trek had strict rules – both to prevent the animals from feeling intimidated and to try and limit the chances of anybody get hurt.
 After we signed a form to say we understood the risks and the safety briefing, we were off.

-The park spans 424 square kilometres, but our guide was able to locate a family of rhino within half an hour (very impressive!).
-We left the jeep and ducked under branches, clambered over a stream and dodged lots of spiky bushes before finding ourselves about 20 meters from a mother and her calves.
+The park spans 424 square kilometers, but our guide was able to locate a family of rhino within half an hour (very impressive!).
+We left the jeep and ducked under branches, clambered over a stream, and dodged lots of spiky bushes before finding ourselves about 20 meters from a mother and her calves.

 We slowly edged forward and adopted a crouching position, so as not to scare the animals.
 The rule was that we were not allowed to go any closer than 10 meters and it would be up to the rhino to approach us if they wanted to and didn’t feel intimidated.

 Let me tell you that being 10 meters away from a huge rhino easily wakes you up!
 My heart was beating fast, but I wouldn’t say I was afraid – although the whole experience was rather bonkers.